 St Mary's Site.
 On August 18, 2022, SG DevCorp purchased, for \$296,870 approximately 27 acres of land adjacent to the Cumberland Inlet Project from the Camden County Joint Development Authority (JDA).
 SG DevCorp plans to build a 120,000 square foot state of the art manufacturing facility which will be occupied by SG Echo.
 In connection with the purchase of the St. Mary's Site, SG DevCorp entered into a promissory note in the amount of \$148,300.
 This note had a maturity date of September 1, 2023, subject to SG DevCorp's right to extend for 6 months upon payments of a fee equal to 1% of the principal balance of the note and provides for payments of interest only at a rate of nine and three quarters percent (9.75%) per annum.
 SG DevCorp elected to exercise this right to extend the maturity date.
-This note could be prepaid without penalty, provided, however, if the lender has not received six months of interest, SG DevCorp must pay the lender an amount equivalent to the months of interest necessary to complete six months of interest.
-In addition, at the time of payment in full of the note, SG DevCorp must pay the lender an amount equivalent to half of one percent (0.50%) of the original loan amount.
-To secure payment in full of the note, the note is secured by a security deed in the property with power of the lender to sell the property.
+This note could be prepaid without penalty, provided, however, if the lender has not received six months of interest, SG DevCorp must pay the lender an amount equivalent to half of one percent (0.50%) of the original loan amount.
+To secure payment in full of the note, security deed in the property with power of the lender to sell the property.
 SG DevCorp intends to pay off the note by the end of March 2024.